 If any modern society is serious about rapidly reducing emissions it needs to look beyond simply replacing the current fleet with electric cars.
 It needs to consider pulling out public investment in remoteness-creating infrastructure in favour of solutions that are more energy effective, less polluting and more proximity-creating.

-For example, if everyone shared cars (via some kind of very smart app) and they were self-driving (came and picked you up when needed) and took more passengers (they are after all going where you are) then we would need only one vehicle for today’s 15.
+If everyone shared cars (via some kind of very smart app) and they were self-driving (came and picked you up when needed) and took more passengers (they are after all going where you are) then we would need only one vehicle for today’s 15.
 Electric vehicles use one eighth of the energy of an electric car.
 So by rethinking and redesigning we could de-fossilize private cars so they use a fraction of the energy used today – and emit very little pollution.

 In other words, we have to dare to imagine the death of the car as we know it.
 We need bold solutions – people will always need to travel – we need totally new thinking.
 And we need a way to do it that harnesses the power of industrial capitalism which has so heavily invested in this branch, that pulling the plug will most likely damage the economy for a good while to come.